 A collagen supplement that claims to be a multi collagen means it's sourced from 2+ animals and contains all 5 types of collagen.

 YES!
 Kids can (and should on our recommendation) have collagen every day.
 We recommend 1 serving per 50 pounds of body weight.
 And if the child is less than 50 pounds, a full serving is still great!
 More ⇾ Kids & Collagen: Benefits, Safety, Tips

 How much Collagen should I take a day?

 Our multi-collagen in unflavored and an easily dissolved powder that can be mixed with a number of different foods.
 It dissolves best in warm beverages or hot water, collagen peptides in coffee is very popular.
 Once diluted with hot water, it can be combined with any beverage of choice, just don’t mix with Coke.
 That kind of defeats the whole purpose.
 It can be used as a flour replacement in baking or added to any cooking dish as well.
-More ideas: Best Ways to take Collagen Powder.
+More ideas: How to take Collagen Peptides Powder.

 How long should I consume Collagen?

 Collagen is like brushing your teeth.
 Meaning, if you stop doing it you lose the health benefits.
 If you stop brushing your teeth, it is a matter of time that they will probably deteriorate from an overall health perspective.
 This is why we recommend consuming collagen from food or our supplement on a DAILY basis.

 Heavy metals in collagen peptides isn’t just a collagen problem, it’s a dietary supplement problem.
 Arsenic, cadmium, chromium, lead, and mercury are dangerous and can cause an array of health problems when consumed.
 You can avoid these heavy metals by ignoring faulty claims, reading labels, and verifying the collagen has passed third-party heavy metal testing.